 But it’s more than that.
 It breaks the idea that Sora is, by virtue of being the Keyblade master, a chosen hero of good.
 Previous Keyblade masters, at least once, have done awful things, and you know so little that you can’t argue with him.
 “Those who know nothing can understand nothing.”
 Also, that “ruin” note.
 Maybe you hadn’t thought of it before, but it’s there right in front of your face: you have a powerful weapon, and you control access to the heart of the world.
 With the right information you could destroy the entire planet.
 This is a pretty plump and tempting piece of background info.
 I know a lot of folks went into the prequel game, Birth By Sleep, hoping to find out exactly what Triton means, but since Atlantica had essentially been declared location non grata at that point, there was never going to be a direct connection.

 Ursula goes about the steps of seducing Ariel to her side, noting that Ariel wants to go to “other worlds” and taunting her that Sora and his friends are from another world, and if they can go world hopping, so can she!
 This… doesn’t seem the best way to approach things.
 What if Ariel just goes to Sora for help?
 She doesn’t, but what if she had?
-Ursula cuts to the chase compared to the film: she says she needs Triton’s trident to do her magic, and sends Ariel out to steal it.
+Ursula cuts to the chase compared to the film, with no surface-world shenanigans getting in the way: she says she needs Triton’s trident to do her magic, and sends Ariel out to steal it.

 Sora and the others go looking for Ariel, and are cut off, in a manner of speaking, by a new Heartless en route to the palace.
 I have to give the game credit: the juxtaposition of Ursula and Ariel sneaking into the Palace while this new ugly face shows up in your path is just too well done to dismiss as a design accident: Ursula left this thing to delay you.
 This Heartless is the Aquatank, a giant fish balloon that often carries Screwdivers into battle.
 The Aquatank attacks very rarely, but hits hard when it does, and has almost as much HP as Glut – keep in mind that even though I said Glut didn’t have much HP, I meant “didn’t have much HP for a midboss.”
 Between Glut, the Aquatanks and the Sheltering Zones, Atlantica is packed with meat shields.
 In fact, if it weren’t for the Sheltering Zones, the Aquatanks would have more than double the HP of any other minor Heartless to date.
 Perhaps this is the devs’ way of acknowledging that attacking underwater is much easier than defending.
 In spite of everything, the HP of these new monsters works without becoming sloppy, which is more than I would have expected.
 I don’t think I’m going to be able to say that again.